 Money – The Five of Cups in regards to finances reminds you to focus on what you have instead of what you don’t have.
 Every day we’re bombarded with an ideal lifestyle, which is something that nobody lives.
 Advertisements and TV shows, even social media give off an image that everyone else is living a better life than you.
 Live within your means.
 True wealth is not measured by what you have, but by what you can give.

-Health – The Five of Cups can highlight potential negative thought patterns you’re having.
+Health – The Five of Cups tarot card can highlight potential negative thought patterns you’re having.
 Are you a pessimist?
 Sometimes we can’t change the way we think, but we can understand why we think them.
 There is all sorts of advice around saying you should keep a positive attitude.
 You don’t have to.
 Just don’t be overly negative.
 Understand that there is good and bad and they both happen to everybody.
 Try not to think about the past obsessively.
 It’s helpful to think about bad events and learn from them.
 Physically, don’t comfort yourself with food and bad food.
-In the short term it can help, but only because it is an animal instinct.
+In the short term, it can help, but only because it is an animal instinct.
 To conquer the past, you have to understand it.

-Spirituality and Mentality – The Five of Cups in spirituality is a strong placement, as the past cannot be changed and remains solid.
+Spirituality and Mentality – The Five of Cups tarot card in spirituality is a strong placement, as the past cannot be changed and remains solid.
 It’s good to think about the present as an expression of the past, and how you mould the present is what will affect the future.
 You can draw into yourself good future events if you take the time to understand what triggers them.
 You might feel that you have less than you normally do.
 Even so, try giving a little more.

-The Five of Cups in Reverse
+The Five of Cups Reversed

 Numerology of The Five of Cups

-Five represents energy, unpredictability and change.
+Five represents energy, unpredictability, and change.
 Five has a grand occult tradition; Pentacles and the five Chinese elements.
 The Five of Cups reminds you to think back to ‘the good old days’ with respect but not sorrow.
 Those times happened and there are better ones ahead.
 If you’re feeling down now, remember the rule of impermanence.
 Nothing at all lasts forever, not even the bad times.
 If you have many fives in a reading, it gives off a strong message that you’re in for some change very soon.

 Keywords for the Five of Cups